Translated from GegenStandpunkt publishers, München 1991]Friedrich Nietzsche –

 “It is a clever stroke on the part of Christianity to teach the utter unworthiness, sinfulness and despicableness of mankind so loudly that the disdain of their fellowmen is no longer possible.
 ‘He may sin as much as he likes, he is not essentially different from me – it is I who am unworthy and despicable in every way,’ says the Christian to himself.
 But even this feeling has lost its sharpest sting, because the Christian no longer believes in his individual despicableness; he is bad as men are generally, and comforts himself a little with the axiom, ‘We are all of one kind.’”
 (Human, All Too Human, §117)

-The transition from the self-abasement to the self-righteousness of the Christian was therefore familiar to Nietzsche.
-It lies in the confession of one’s own sinfulness, with which Christians know themselves to be on the right path and rise above the rest of humanity.
-One can again read from Nietzsche what a deplorable character it delivers in the course of this confession.
-The contradiction of the standard of the anti-materialist afterlife being applied for dealing with the unholy life on Earth brings forth the everyday Christian, whose hypocrisy Nietzsche very logically saw as a stupidity all but unworthy of his criticism:
+Nietzsche was therefore familiar with the Christian’s transition from self-abasement to the self-righteousness.
+It lies in the confession of one’s own sinfulness, with which Christians know they are on the righteous path and elevate themselves above the rest of humanity.
+What a pathetic figure he cuts in the process one can look up again in Nietzsche.
+The contradiction between the standard of an anti-materialist afterlife and coming to terms with the unholy here and now brings forth the everyday Christian whose hypocrisy Nietzsche regarded as a very logical stupidity, almost unworthy of his criticism:

 “If Christianity were right, with its theories of an avenging God, of general sinfulness, of redemption, and the danger of eternal damnation, it would be a sign of weak character and lack of intellect not to become a priest, apostle or hermit, and to work only with fear and trembling for ones own salvation; it would be senseless thus to neglect eternal benefits for temporary comfort.
 Taking it for granted that there is belief, the commonplace Christian is a miserable figure, a man that really cannot add two and two together, and who, moreover, just because of his mental incapacity for irresponsibility, did not deserve to be so severely punished as Christianity has decreed.”
 (Human, All Too Human, §116)

-And because he could not suffer these techniques of self-abasement and religious self-righteousness, Nietzsche also criticized the professional adulators of these habits.
-In his philosophizing peers he discovered the banal need to justify the attitude of humility practiced everywhere by means of scholarly phrases.
+* And because he could not stand these techniques of moral self-abasement and religious self-righteousness, Nietzsche also criticized the professional praisers of these ploys.
+He discovered in his philosophizing colleagues the banal need to justify with learned phrases the attitude toward submission practiced on all sides.

 “That which philosophers called ‘giving a basis to morality,’ and endeavoring to realize, has, when seen in a right light, proved merely a learned form of good faith in prevailing morality, a new means of its expression, consequently just a matter-of-fact within the sphere of a definite morality, yea, in its ultimate motive, a sort of denial that it is lawful for this morality to be called in question – and in any case the reverse of the testing, analyzing, doubting, and vivisecting of this very faith.”
 (Beyond Good and Evil, §186)